Tell me Baby,

 ''Every festival we let everyone write in this little notebook, then we post every story to our facebookpage.
 A friend of us came up with the idea, he loves writing stories (especially when he's 'wappie' haha) and noticed that other people did also.
 Ever since, he took a notebook to every festival.
 One time he wrote a story for another facebookpage and it got over a thousand likes.
 That's when we thought, maybe we should start our own facebookpage.''

 ''I went to South-Africa for a few months.
-The life in South-Africa is
+The life in South-Africa is amazing.
+I rather live overthere, because I feel more in touch with the people.''

 ''Are you South-African?''